thegworld/gtx-browser/docs/accessibility/os/espeak.md

   5. Save

 The next steps require that you have the full Chrome OS source code checked out and you're in your chroot.
-See the Chromium OS Developer Guide for instructions:
+See the GTx Browser OS Developer Guide for instructions:

 https://chromium.googlesource.com/chromiumos/docs/+/main/developer_guide.md